code-423n4/docs/awarding/judging-criteria/bounty-criteria.md

 Any registered warden can submit bugs to Code4rena bug bounties.

 - Only Critical and High risk issues are acceptable
-- Coded runnable PoCs are required [🔴 TBD]
+- Coded runnable PoCs are required

 ## High likelihood